RevolutionAnalytics/plyrmr/docs/tutorial.md

 You may have noticed the contradiction between the above statement that data is always in chunks with the availability of a `gather` function.
 Luckily, there is an advanced way of grouping recursively, in a tree like fashion, that works with associative and commutative operations such as the sum, which is the default for `gather`.
 Anyway, it will all be more clear as we cover other grouping functions.

 The `group` function takes an input and a number of arguments that are evaluated in the context of the data, exactly like `transform` and `mutate`.
 The result is a Hadoop data set grouped by the columns defined in those arguments.
 After this step, all rows that are identical on the columns defined in the `group` call will be loaded into memory at once and processed in the same call.
 Here is an example.
-Let's say we want to calculate the average milage for cars with the same number of cylinders:
+Let's say we want to calculate the average mileage for cars with the same number of cylinders:

 ```r